WasatchWise/DAiTE/docs/GEOGRAPHIC_RESTRICTIONS.md

 #### Registration Flow
 1. User selects country → Immediate validation if not US
-2. User enters location → Calculate distance from SLC
+2. User enters **HOME location** (permanent address) → Calculate distance from SLC
-3. If within radius → Show error: "DAiTE is not available within a 6-hour driving radius of Salt Lake City.
-Your location is approximately X miles from Salt Lake City International Airport."
+3. If home within radius → Show error: "DAiTE is not available for users whose HOME location is within a 6-hour driving radius of Salt Lake City.
+Your home location is approximately X miles from Salt Lake City International Airport.
+Note: Travelers visiting the area can use DAiTE if their home address is outside the restricted zone."
 4. If outside US → Show error: "DAiTE is currently only available to users in the United States."
+5. **Optional**: User can set current/temporary location for matching (not restricted)

 #### Error Messages

 **Country Restriction**:
 > "DAiTE is currently only available to users in the United States.
 We're working on expanding to other countries in the future."

-**SLC Radius Restriction**:
+**SLC Radius Restriction (Home Location)**:
-> "DAiTE is not available within a 6-hour driving radius of Salt Lake City.
-Your location is approximately [X] miles from Salt Lake City International Airport.
+> "DAiTE is not available for users whose HOME location is within a 6-hour driving radius of Salt Lake City.
+Your home location is approximately [X] miles from Salt Lake City International Airport.
+Note: Travelers visiting the area can use DAiTE if their home address is outside the restricted zone.
 This restriction is temporary and may be lifted in the future."

+**Traveler Note**:
+> "You're currently in the Salt Lake City area, but your home address is outside the restricted zone.
+You can use DAiTE!
+Your current location won't affect your ability to connect."

 **Combined**:
 > "DAiTE is currently only available to users in the United States, excluding the Salt Lake City area.
 Thank you for your interest!"